MyriadColors/Space-Trader/README.md

 There is currently another active (and I believe playable?) project to re-create Space Trader into a python native, modern game.
 I am following it with keen interest but have created this repository to follow a different path.

 My goal is to recreate the original Space Trader game as closely as possible, with the same mechanics and gameplay, but most crucially with the same look and feel.
-I grew up playing on my dads' Palm III and I want to recreate that experience as closely as possible.
+I grew up playing on my dads' Palm V and I want to recreate that experience as closely as possible.

 To this end, my build will conform only to the state of the game as it existed in version 1.2.0/1 for PalmOS.
 I'm using lots of others' ports and remakes as reference but the logic should follow as nearly identically as possible to the original game.